usvraniere/usvraniere.github.io/p/ever-shifting-number-of-photos.md

 # The Government Had an Ever-Shifting Number of Alleged Illicit Photos

-On appeal, the government claimed an ever-shifting number of alleged child pornography images:
+Strangely, the government has repeatedly changed the number of alleged illicit photos they have charged:

 - Before trial: **“Approximately 15 explicit images”** across two dates (A226).
 [See Excerpt of Government Pre-Trial Memorandum (3/29/19, Doc.
 485 at Pg.
 9)](https://www.usvraniere.com/docket/485-excerpt-approx-15.pdf){:target="_blank"}